History of Giannis Antetokounmpo in Timeline

 Others born on this day/year

-2001: Comparison to Dirk Nowitzki
+2001: Dirk Nowitzki EuroBasket high score

-On January 6, Giannis Antetokounmpo had at least 20 points in his 14th consecutive game, matching the longest streak by a Bucks player since Michael Redd in 2006.
+On January 6, Antetokounmpo had at least 20 points in his 14th consecutive game, matching the longest streak by a Bucks player since Michael Redd in 2006.

-In 2007, Giannis Antetokounmpo started playing basketball.
+In 2007, Giannis Adetokunbo started playing basketball.

 During the 2011–12 season, Giannis Antetokounmpo played with the senior men's team of Filathlitikos in the semi-pro Greek B Basket League (Third Division).